nais/doc/tenants/nav/security/auth/azure-ad/usage.md

 ## Local Development

-See also the [development overview](../overview/development.md) page.
+See also the [development overview](../development.md) page.

 ### Token Generator

-In many cases, you want to locally develop and test against a secured API (or [resource server](../concepts/actors.md#resource-server)) in the development environments.
+In many cases, you want to locally develop and test against a secured API in the development environments.
-To do so, you need a [token](../concepts/tokens.md#bearer-token) in order to access said API.
+To do so, you need a [token](../concepts.md#bearer-token) to access said API.

-The service <https://azure-token-generator.intern.dev.nav.no> can be used in order to generate tokens in the development environments.
+Use <https://azure-token-generator.intern.dev.nav.no> to generate tokens in the development environments.

 **Prerequisites**

 1. The API application must be configured with [Azure enabled](../azure-ad/configuration.md).
 Using the [`nav.no` tenant](../azure-ad/README.md#tenants) is not supported.
-2. You will need a [trygdeetaten.no user](../azure-ad/README.md#tenants) in order to access the service.
+2. You will need a [trygdeetaten.no user](../azure-ad/README.md#tenants) to access the service.
 3. Pre-authorize the token generator service by adding it to the API application's [access policy](../azure-ad/configuration.md#pre-authorization):
     ```yaml
     spec: